 - ½ teaspoon hot sauce

-- Add onions and continue to cook over medium heat until softened, about 5-8 minutes.
+- In the same pot, add onions and continue to cook over medium heat until softened, about 5-8 minutes.
 Peel, slice and chop peaches and add to pot along with bacon, brown sugar, pepper, mustard, Worcestershire sauce, vinegar and bourbon.
 Bring to a boil, reduce heat and simmer, stirring occasionally until it begins to thicken, about 30 minutes depending on how juicy the peaches are.
-Add chipotle pepper to taste.
+Add chipotle pepper and hot sauce to taste.

 - Remove from heat and either can or freeze what you are not going to eat.
 Serve at room temperature.
 If it has been refrigerated, warm it slightly in the microwave or let it come to room temperature before serving.